 Reason (हेतु): नित्यत्वात्, विभुत्वात्, सर्वाश्रयत्वात्, स्थूलसूक्ष्मप्राकृतवस्त्चतिरिक्तत्वात्, प्रत्यग्रूपत्वात्, स्वप्रकाशत्वात्,सर्वश्रुतिसमन्वयसिद्धत्वात्: because of being eternal, all-pervading, the shelter of everything, distinct from all gross and subtle material objects, beyond material sense perception, self-luminous and because in It, all the statements of the Śrutis find reconciliation.

-Universal proposition (व्याप्ति दृष्टान्त च): The Supreme Absolute Reality must possess the characteristics of eternality, all-pervasiveness, being the shelter of everything in existence, transcendence, being beyond material sense perception, having a self-revealing nature, and is the reconciliation of contradictory statements in the Śrutis.
+Universal proposition (व्याप्ति दृष्टान्त च): The Supreme Absolute Reality must possess the characteristics of eternality, all-pervasiveness, being the shelter of everything in existence, transcendence, being beyond material sense perception, having a self-revealing nature, and being the reconciliation of contradictory statements in the Śrutis.

 Application (All this is based on Śrī Jīva’s analysis of experience of devotees like Yaśodā, Bhīṣma and Brahmā in Anuchhedas 24 to 51): Bhagavān’s Body (which is His essential nature) is eternal, present everywhere in His medium-sized form, contains the entire universe, is not limited by material elements, is present in the hearts of all living beings as Paramātmā, is transcendental i.e. not perceptible to the senses, but is still visible to the senses by His Mercy, and is described by opposing statements of the scriptures, some of which negate form in the Absolute Reality, and others which accept form in the Absolute Reality.